 - Lost earnings and earnings reasonably expected to be lost in the future

 - Pain and suffering

 - Funeral and burial costs in the event of a wrongful death

 Remember that California law clearly states that bicyclists have the same rights on the roads as motorists have.
 Some motorists don’t respect those rights, and others never see the bicycle or don’t see it until it’s too late.
 In some bicycle accidents, road conditions are the cause of a crash.
 Potholes, sinkholes, repair materials and gravel have all caused or contributed to bike crashes.

 Frequently Asked Questions

 What if I have permanent brain damage from an auto accident?

-If you were injured due to someone’s negligence and you suffered permanent brain damage, then you are entitled to all medical treatments, physical and cognitive rehabilitation, and loss of quality of life.
-These are just a few and the insurance company for the at-fault driver will have to pay any reasonable losses that resulted from the injury.
+If you were injured due to someone’s negligence and you suffered permanent brain damage, then you are entitled to compensation for, among other things, all medical treatments, physical and cognitive rehabilitation, and loss of quality of life.
+You are entitled to compensation for future damages, as well as those already incurred at the time of your personal injury claim.

 What if I suffered a brain injury and wasn’t wearing my helmet?